 - A third of those who have a job say that their employers have not been effective in preventing discrimination against them in the workplace.

 - Almost half of young people experienced bullying about their appearance at school.

 - The vast majority – nearly 90% – say their primary school did not succeed in stopping the bullying.

 - 75% did not feel supported by their primary school.
 84% did not feel supported by their secondary school.

 - More than three-fifths of people would like to see more people with visible differences represented in popular culture.

 - More than four in ten people say they would have a more positive view of a brand if they saw people with visible differences represented by them.

 - Over half say that people with visible differences are regularly ignored by brands.

 - Over a quarter of people say they are regularly ignored by shop assistants and receive bad service because of their visible difference.

 Our research underpins our key campaigns and is conducted by independent companies, including surveys with people who self-identify as having a visible difference.
-Download our published reports using the links below:
+Read our published reports and summaries using the links below: